-Traveling Europe by train is very convenient not to mention extremely exciting.
-The broad rail network is very developed offering easy transit between the cities and countries.
-With a wide range of train types to choose from (overnight, high-speed, luxury, double deckers, etc.) there’s no place in Europe you won’t reach by train.
+Traveling Europe and the world by train is an outstanding experience, providing a wide range of train types to select: from overnight and high-speed to luxury and double-deckers.
+With the world rail web so developed and broad, you can choose hundreds of routes.
 Nevertheless, making connections and being prepared for such rail adventures can often be tricky.
 But don't worry, Rail Ninja has got you covered here.
-Read our general tips on train travel in Europe:
+Read our general tips on train travel in Europe and around the globe:

 What to bring?
 Packing tips

-Here are some general recommendations on what to pack for your upcoming trip to Europe:
+Here are some general recommendations on what to pack for your upcoming trip:

 Clothes Depending on the season you'll be traveling in, make sure to bring suitable clothing.
 Waterproof options in case of weather change are always a good idea.
 Plus, as a general tip, try to avoid overpacking and taking too much stuff you might not need - remember that you'll need to carry your luggage around with you (say, from train stations to your accommodation).